vincentspitale/SSC2022/README.md

 **This app was tested with Xcode 13.3 and should be compiled using Xcode rather than Swift Playgrounds 4.**

 Test on an iPad for the best experience :)

+### Overview of Technologies

+My drawing app is comprised mostly of SwiftUI with some UIKit views sprinkled in.
+The navigation uses SwiftUI that is updated with changes to the view model.
+The UIKit views enable system integrations like VisionKit's document scanner, PhotosUI's photo picker, and PencilKit's canvas.
+These views still update in a reactive way by subscribing to changes from Combine publishers so they are always in sync with the model.

+PencilKit is the foundation for displaying strokes on the canvas.
+Since PencilKit now exposes the strokes in a drawing, I am able to programmatically add new vector paths.
+The heart of my app is the ImagePathConverter that generates the new strokes that are added to the drawing.
+I create image kernels using MetalKit that execute on the GPU, modifying the image to generate a final image that for any pixel determines if it is or is not part of a stroke.
+These kernels are written in Metal Shading Language.

+I used Swift Concurrency to process image vector conversions in the background without blocking the main thread.
+By having the work done in a Task, the image can be placed and rendered using Core Graphics as we await its converted strokes.
+Grand Central Dispatch let me perform parallel loops.
+These loops sped up generating the paths by allowing them be created across multiple threads simultaneously when the data was independent.
+With the finished product of having images converted to strokes, I'm really proud of what I was able to bring together using Apple's Frameworks.